mDuo13/shamap_compress/memory_blog.md

 gaps.
 For example, if branches 2, 5, and 7 are occupied while the rest are empty, then `hashes_` would store these values at indexes 0, 1, and 2.
 To look up a child in a sparse array, count how many non-empty branches come before it.
-So, if branches 2, 5, and 7 are occupied, and you want to the child in branch 5, there's 1 branch with an index less than 5, you'd look at array index 1 of the `hashes_` array.
+For example, if branches 2, 5, and 7 are occupied, and you want to the child in branch 5, there's 1 branch with an index less than 5, so you'd look at array index 1 of the `hashes_` array.

 How much memory does this save?
 Each hash is 256 bits—that's 32 bytes—and each shared pointer is 16 bytes.
 That means that every time the sparse